princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

 #### **Activation function**

 Next, we implement out activation function.
-We will only do logistic for this model of an artificial neuron.
+We will only do logistic for this model of an artificial neuron (see [part 2](/understand-an-artificial-neuron-from-scratch.html)).
 Check out the deep neural network code for some other activation functions.

 $$
 \vec{a}=f\left(\vec{z}\right)=\frac{1}{1+e^{-\vec{z}}}